jonreal/openWearable/README.md

 The default password is root.

-It possible that the host name might not be recongnized.
+It's possible that the host name might not be recongnized be your cpu.
 In that case you should try:

 ```
 > root@192.168.6.2